ontolex/morph/index.md

 ## Grammatical Meanings

 The class **morph:GrammaticalMeaning** is used to gloss information associated with the morph.
 This can be either a single element or a node which bundles together several grammatical meanings, e.g. first person and singular.
 Typically, the bundles will be expressed as blank nodes.
-The recommended vocabulary to use for the meanings is lexinfo.
+The recommended vocabulary to use for the meanings is [LexInfo](https://lexinfo.net/).

 <div class="entity">